 Sexual violence is an issue that young people in all communities face, regardless of race, ethnicity or economic background.
 MOCSA’s education presenters reach students in more than 30 school districts in the Kansas City metro area, on both sides of the state line.
 Our educators communicate challenging subject matter in a manner that is engaging, informative, realistic, and age-appropriate.
 MOCSA’s presentations utilize a variety of teaching methods, including group discussion, lecture, question and answer sessions, and activities designed to enhance learning and behavior chance.
 Our free-of-charge presentations are available in both English and Spanish.

 Multi-session and single-session presentations are effective in increasing knowledge and awareness in topics such as healthy relationships, sexual harassment, consent, media, and more.
-Click here for a comprehensive list of topics covered.
+More information on Programs for Youth and the topics covered.

 Teen Exchange is a multi-session sexual violence prevention program that encompasses each of the topics in the above link.
 The curriculum focuses on identifying and developing healthy relationships and preventing sexual violence.
 An abbreviated Teen Exchange is available in a "Pick Three" format.
 MOCSA educators suggest the following combinations.

 • For Middle School: Healthy Relationships, Sexual Harassment and Bystander Engagement

 • For High School: Consent in Relationships, Sexual Assault and Gender & Violence